romosken/romosken/README.md

 # Hello there!

-My name is Rodrigo, and I'm currently focused in learning SpringBoot and Python!
+### My name is Rodrigo, and I'm currently focused in learning SpringBoot and Python!

+###

 I'm more of a Backend guy, I love to break my head trying to solve challenges! 🤔🤔

 See that something you wrote in a text file is doing several things in the system fascinates me! 🤩🤖👾

+###

-- 👨‍🎓👨‍💻 Graduated in Systems Analysis and Development at Fatec Zona Sul, São Paulo/SP
+-  👨‍🎓 Graduated in Systems Analysis and Development at Fatec Zona Sul, São Paulo/SP

+-  👨‍💻 I’m currently working at **Itaú Unibanco**

 ##